carterdemars/bc-tool-demand-sensing-poc/README.md

 - [ ] start looking into integration tests?
 - [ ] set up to run in a docker container
 - [ ] create page for viewing uploaded data?
+- [ ] consider some sort of progress bar